-Categor Type of Loss ENTITLEMENTS
+Categor Type of Loss ENTIT TLEMENTS

 y of Compensation for Compensation for Compensation Moving Other

 PAPs loss of structures loss of land for loss of Allowan assistance

 income activity ce

 Property Loss of land Land acquired for Payment of

-Owners construction of disturbance allowance (5%)
+Owners construction of disturbance allowance

-Water (3%)
+water (5%)

 infrastructures will

-be fair compensated
+be fair

+compensated

 before civil works

 Temporary Payment of rental Payment of

-loss of land due to camp fees for land utilized disturbance allowance
+loss of land fees for land utilized disturbance

+due to camp site during an agreed allowance

-site during an agreed (5%)
+installation during an agreed (5%)

-installation and upon period
+and upon period

 borrowing

+sources of

+construction

+materials

+Loss of In this project there v vill be no loss of str ucture

+structure

+Loss of Payment cash Disturbance

+Trees for allowance

+compensation (5%)

+based on type, age and

+productive

+value of

+affected tree

+Loss of Payment of cash Disturbance

+different compensation allowance

-sources of construction materials Loss of In this project there vill be no loss of star ucturo structure In this project there will be no loss of structure Loss of Trees Payment cash for compensation based on type, age and productive value of affected tree Disturbance allowance (5%) Loss of different types of crops Payment of cash compensation equivalent to the market value of the crop which has been given.
-Disturbance allowance (5%) Propert y lease holders/ Tenant Loss of rental accommoda tion Tenants are relieved of the 3 to 4 months rental costs upon an agreement Loss of different types of crops cultivated there Payment of cash compensation based on type, age and productive value of affected crop Disturbance allowance (5%) Informal dwellers Loss of business There will be no loss of structure in this project.
+types of equivalent to (5%)

+crops the market value of the crop which has been given.
+Propert y lease holders/ Tenant Loss of rental accommoda tion Tenants are relieved of the 3 to 4 months rental costs upon an agreement Loss of different types of crops cultivated there Payment of cash compensation based on type, age and productive value of affected crop Disturbance allowance (5%) Informal Loss of business There will be no loss of structure in this project.
 For loss of land: compensation of the land at market price shall be considered.
-For loss of informal businesses, the local Authority will relocate them to the nearby free markets
+For loss of informal businesses, the local Authority will relocate them to the nearby free markets that are distributed across their administrative entity.
+The local Authority may assist for rental fees during an agreed upon period.
+All PAPs (whethe r owner, tenant or informal Loss of assets due to temporary land acquisition Payment of cash compensation for any assets affected.
+For loss of small businesses, there The PAPs will have right to salvage materials without deduction

-that are

-distributed

-across their

-administrative

-entity.

-The local

-Authority may

-assist for

-rental fees

-during an

-agreed upon

-period.

-All PAPs Loss of Payment of cash The PAPs will

-(whethe assets due compensation for have right to

-r owner, to any assets salvage

-tenant temporary affected.
-For loss materials

-or land of small without

-informal acquisition businesses, there deduction

 dweller) may be from

 construction of compensation

-new selling points,
+new selling

-etc
+points, etc

 Disturbance

 allowance

 (5%)